relaxez2300/7307-JACKPOT/README.md

-# FRC-TEAM-2637
+# FRC

-Welcome to the GitHub for team 2637.
+Welcome to the FRC Github
-I will be adding useful information to this site to help teams to run more effective seasons.